Our board

 Community Services Ltd

-Mark, an inaugural Ageing Australia Board member, has dedicated his career to aged care leadership through previous ACSA roles and community service governance through his Directorships on the Wesley Mission Community Services and Grand Pacific Health.
+Mark, an inaugural Ageing Australia Board member, has dedicated his career to aged care leadership through previous roles with Aged and Community Services Australia (ACSA) and to community service governance through his directorships and non-executive directorships with Wesley Mission Community Services and Grand Pacific Health.
+Mark is also an aged care advisor to the Community Industry Group.

 Prior to that, Mark worked for NSW government departments in the areas of child protection and disability services, including regional and state management.